-5 Simple Steps for Photographing Stars and Star Trails
+5 Simple Steps to Use When Photographing Stars and Star Trails

 Have you tried photographing stars and star trails and ended up frustrated?
 We’re going to fix that.
 I was recently on vacation at the family cottage, where I had unlimited time to experiment, so I did just that!
 I spent several nights photographing star trails, so now I can walk you through all the steps you’ll need to take star trail photos!